aldebaran/libqi/doc/source/api/cpp/future.rst

     switch(s) {...}
   }

-  <...>
+  // ...
   qi::Future<int> f = someOperation();
   f.connect(&myCallback);

-The thread in which the callback invocation is made is up to the Promise, so you should not make any assumption about it, or about whether the callback is invoked synchronously to the Future end.
+The callback is always invoked asynchronously (in the promise thread or in any thread, depending on the promise type) unless specified otherwise in the connect.

 .. _future-connect: